 To TGbf Editor: Please modify the text on P156L65 in D1.0 as follows.

-When the SP subfield in the Measurement Setup Control field (see Figure 9-1002bm (Measurement Setup Control field format)) is set to 1, the subfields Start of Burst, Inter-Burst Interval, Intra-Burst Interval, Number Bursts, and Number of Instances per Burst in the DMG Sensing Scheduling subelement (see Figure 9-1002bq (DMG Sensing Scheduling subelement format)) shall be set to 0.
+When the SP subfield in the Measurement Setup Control field (see Figure 9-1002bm (Measurement Setup Control field format)) is set to 1, the subfields Start of Burst, Inter-Burst Interval, Intra-Burst Interval, Number Bursts, and Number of Instances per Burst in the DMG Sensing Scheduling subelement (see Figure 9-1002bq (DMG Sensing Scheduling subelement format)) are set to 0.

 Modification for CID 1047: